 Posted on: April 18, 2019 | Posted in: Latest News

-ANNOUNCEMENT: We are running our 2nd event on Wednesday 2 March 2020 – to book your space click here – the early bird offers saves you £35 per person valid until 31 December 2019.
+ANNOUNCEMENT: We are running our 2nd event on Wednesday 25 March 2020 – to book your space click here – the early bird rate of £35 per person expired on 31 December 2019, we will extend when booking 2 or more spaces.
+Download the booking form by clicking here

 Food Allergy Aware and Blake Morgan held a Mock Trial – Food Allergy Prosecution event at the Southampton Offices of Blake Morgan on Wednesday 20 March 2019.
 This event was a new and innovative training session put together by Tom Walker, Senior Associate Barrister at Blake Morgan and Caroline Benjamin of Food Allergy Aware